Assumption of the Blessed Virgin Mary

 God, for ever and ever.
 Amen.

-God's temple in heaven was opened, and the ark of his covenant could be seen in the temple.
-A great sign appeared in the sky, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
-She was with child and wailed aloud in pain as she labored to give birth.
-Then another sign appeared in the sky; it was a huge red dragon, with seven heads and ten horns, and on its heads were seven diadems.
-Its tail swept away a third of the stars in the sky and hurled them down to the earth.
-Then the dragon stood before the woman about to give birth, to devour her child when she gave birth.
-She gave birth to a son, a male child, destined to rule all the nations with an iron rod.
-Her child was caught up to God and his throne.
-The woman herself fled into the desert where she had a place prepared by God.
-Then I heard a loud voice in heaven say: "Now have salvation and power come, and the Kingdom of our God and the authority of his Anointed One."
+God’s temple in heaven was opened, and the ark of his covenant was seen within his temple.
+1 A great portent appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
+2 She was pregnant and was crying out in birth pangs, in the agony of giving birth.
+3 Then another portent appeared in heaven: a great red dragon, with seven heads and ten horns, and seven diadems on his heads.
+4 His tail swept down a third of the stars of heaven and threw them to the earth.
+Then the dragon stood before the woman who was about to bear a child, so that he might devour her child as soon as it was born.
+5 And she gave birth to a son, a male child, who is to rule all the nations with a rod of iron.
+But her child was snatched away and taken to God and to his throne; 6 and the woman fled into the wilderness, where she has a place prepared by God, so that there she can be nourished for one thousand two hundred sixty days.
+10 Then I heard a loud voice in heaven, proclaiming, “Now have come the salvation and the power and the kingdom of our God and the authority of his Messiah.”

 R. The queen stands at your right hand, arrayed in gold.

-Brothers and sisters: Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
-For since death came through man, the resurrection of the dead came also through man.
-For just as in Adam all die, so too in Christ shall all be brought to life, but each one in proper order: Christ the firstfruits; then, at his coming, those who belong to Christ; then comes the end, when he hands over the Kingdom to his God and Father, when he has destroyed every sovereignty and every authority and power.
-For he must reign until he has put all his enemies under his feet.
-The last enemy to be destroyed is death, for "he subjected everything under his feet."
+Brothers and sisters, 20 Christ has been raised from the dead, the first fruits of those who have died.
+21 For since death came through a human being, the resurrection of the dead has also come through a human being; 22 for as all die in Adam, so all will be made alive in Christ.
+23 But each in his own order: Christ the first fruits, then at his coming those who belong to Christ.
+24 Then comes the end, when he hands over the kingdom to God the Father, after he has destroyed every ruler and every authority and power.
+25 For Christ must reign until he has put all his enemies under his feet.
+26 The last enemy to be destroyed is death.

 Alleluia